LeNPaul/lenpaul/README.md

 # Hi there, I'm Paul

-Please check out my personal website: https://paulle.ca/
+For more information about me, please check out my personal website at paulle.ca.

+If you like my work then please considering supporting me with [Ko-fi](https://ko-fi.com/paulle).